Bicycling in Boston, Massachusetts

 Perhaps the greatest advantage of biking in Boston and Cambridge is the ease and cheapness of parking: any bike rack, street sign or lamp post will do, and it's free.

 Bring a strong lock or heavy chain to prevent theft, especially if you have a fancy bike.

-Here's the mapc.org map of bike paths in Greater Boston, and here are all the bike trail maps for Massachusetts state parks offered by the Commonwealth of Massachusetts's Department of Conservation and Recreation.
+Here's the map of bike and shared-use paths in Greater Boston, by the Metropolitan Area Planning Council; and here are all the bike trail maps for Massachusetts state parks offered by the Commonwealth of Massachusetts's Department of Conservation and Recreation (DCR).

-Cambridge is part of Greater Boston's BLUEbikes Bike-Sharing System, so you can ride a Hubway bike between Boston Common to Harvard Square in Cambridge (3 to 4.5 miles/7 to 7 km) in 20 to 30 minutes, depending on your route.
+Cambridge is part of Greater Boston's BLUEbikes Bike-Sharing System, so you can ride a BLUEbike between Boston Common to Harvard Square in Cambridge (3 to 4.5 miles/7 to 7 km) in 20 to 30 minutes, depending on your route.